prashanthsp6498/TerminalAssistant/README.md

 These are the list of all the features provided by Assist :

---bitcoin-price         Check current bitcoin price --quotes                Programming Quotes to motivate you during Coding --cat-fact              Cat facts for your cat :)
+--bitcoin-price         Check current bitcoin price --currency              Check current currency exchange of more than 16 countries --quotes                Programming Quotes to motivate you during Coding --cat-fact              Cat facts for your cat :)
 --check-speed           Check Internet Speed